 One resource Jordan needs more of is water.
 The second most water-poor nation in the world, it has less than 150 cubic meters of water per person, per year.
 (The US has more than 9,000).
 Part of the problem is that the country is three-quarters desert.
 Another problem is agriculture.
 Farming sucks up half of Jordan’s water supply, but contributes only 3% to the country’s GDP.
 (Read more about one surprising solution Jordan is using to solve its water crisis).

 What Jordan does have is sunshine – and plenty of it.
-On average, the country gets about 330 days of sun per year for an hourly average of between 5 and 7kW of energy per square meter.
-That’s enough to power 100 traditional light bulbs, 10 washing machines or, perhaps most relevant for Jordan, one air conditioner.
+On average, the country gets an average of between 5 and 7kWh of solar energy per square meter.
+That's enough to power 14 traditional light bulbs for eight hours, 14 washing machines to each do a load of laundry or, perhaps most relevant for Jordan, one air conditioner for four hours.
 It’s one reason why the US government’s International Trade Administration calls renewable energy one of Jordan’s best-prospect industries.

 Jordan also has seawater… sort of.
 Though mostly landlocked, with its access to the Mediterranean separated by Israel and Lebanon, 26km of the country borders the Red Sea.
 That isn’t much coastline – but with the approach being taken by the Sahara Forest Project, that may be all it needs.